 Once you’ve defined your request attributes, you can go to any service page where you expect to see your defined request attributes.
-Have a look at the Top requests section (see example below).
+Have a look at the Top requests section.
 The respective requests contain attribute labels indicating the defined request attributes.
-Click any request attribute to filter the entire page view down to only those requests that carry the selected attribute.
+Select any request attribute to filter the entire page view down to only those requests that carry the selected attribute.

-This includes both the chart at the top of the page and the request table further down the page.
-Any further analysis you do will be likewise focused on these same requests.
+Any further analysis you do will be focused on these same requests.

 A Request attributes tab is available next to the Top requests section.
 This tab lists the request attributes that correspond to the request page.
 The results reflect the current filter settings and shows the same metrics as the request table.